Oh Takbeon: Life

-Oh Takbeon was born 3 July 1943, in Jecheon, Chungcheongbuk-do, Korea.
-He attended Korea University, where he studied Korean literature and worked as a Professor in the Department of Korean Education, also at Korea University.
+Oh Takbeon was born 3 July 1943, in Jecheon, Chūseinan-dō, Korea, Empire of Japan.
+He attended Korea University, where he studied Korean literature and worked as a professor in the Department of Korean Education, also at Korea University.

 Oh died on 15 February 2023, at the age of 79.

 Work

 The Literature Translation Institute of Korea summarizes Oh's contributions to Korean literature: